 Use Numerics If Possible

 Adding numerals to your blog topics definitely increases your blog click through rates!
 In fact, a study by Buzzsumo revealed that headlines with numbers in them had the most engagement rates.
-And remains as one of the best SEO article writing tips to date!
+And remains one of the best SEO article writing tips to date!

 If you could take a look at the image for a minute, you’d have understood that most of the headlines have numerals in them (and we do the same for most of our posts).